Inhale

 But Lily wasn’t there.
 No note from her, and the light on the room phone didn’t blink.
 The bed was undisturbed, and the bathroom was unused.

-On each side of the bed were small, white machines with long, flexible tubes and nosepieces with straps.
+On both sides of the bed were small, white machines with long, flexible tubes and nosepieces with straps.
 They looked like machines that helped people breathe at night.
 Lily must have gotten us a special room.

 Outside the hotel, I wandered between clean, colorful buildings while becoming increasingly worried about Lily’s whereabouts.
 No one else around me appeared to be troubled.
-The town was arranged in a circle, with each building facing inward toward the grassy courtyard with the glass rooms, the central feature of the town.
+The town was arranged in a circle, with each building facing inward toward the grassy courtyard with the glass rooms, the town’s central feature.
 There were no children in Nadeloi.
 Why did Lily’s father take her to such a place?

 I could see into the glass rooms.
 They weren’t numbered and didn’t seem to be assigned to anyone.
 Each had flowering plants, an oversized red-floral chair, and an end table.
 I entered one of the glass rooms and closed its door behind me.
 Beside the chair was another one of those small white breathing machines.
 A label next to a mechanical slot on the top of the machine said, Ten Dollars ($10).